uncopenweb/jsonic/README.rst

 Not necessarily in this order:

 * sphinx doc
+* dynamic server engines, encoders
 * server tracking of app utterances
-* cache warming on app start